ndlopez/paiza_test/README.md

 Output:

-	x x x x
+	x x x x x
-	x . x .
+	x . x . .
-	x x x x
+	x x x x x
-	x . x .
+	x . x . .
-	12
+	14

 File **fill_row_col.py**

 ## Project D04 Replace "at" by "@"

-Given a string, search for "at" word and replace it by "@" char.
+Given any word that contains "at", search for "at" word and replace it by "@" char.

 ### solution